Bylaws of The International Society for Neuroregulation and Research

 H. The Society may not enact Bylaws inconsistent with the Articles of Incorporation.

-A. There shall be multiple categories of membership in the Society: The Board shall approve these categories as defined by the Policy and Procedure Manual.
-The directors on advice from a membership committee may from time to time create classes of membership that support the organization’s mission and goals.
+A. There shall be multiple categories of membership in the Society.
+The Board shall approve these categories as defined by the Policy and Procedure Manual.
+The directors, on advice from a membership committee, may from time to time create classes of membership that support the Society’s mission and goals.
 The categories of voting members shall be defined by the Policy and Procedures Manual.

 C. Resignations.
 A member may resign at any time.
 Such resignation shall not relieve the individual from payment of dues for the remaining portion of the member’s current dues year, nor give any right to rebate of dues paid or any right to a prorated share of the assets of the Society.
 No member shall be allowed to resign if an ethics complaint has been filed and is still in process.
 All resignations shall be made in writing to the Society.

 D. Removal.
-Any member may be removed from membership for cause by the Board by two-thirds vote.
+Any member may be removed from membership for cause by the Board by two-thirds vote of the Directors voting.
 For any cause other than nonpayment of dues, removal shall occur only after due process procedures of the Society’s Ethics Committee have been followed.

 A. Dues and benefits for all members shall be determined by the Board annually, central accounting shall be done with all dues that are paid to the Society.